It is a medicine that works in the brain to treat schizophrenia. It is also a second-generation antipsychotic (SGA) or atypical antipsychotic.

 - Lack of motivation.

-Risperidone is also approved by the FDA for the following indications:
+The FDA also approves Risperidone for the following indications:

 - Acute treatment of manic or mixed episodes of bipolar disorder.